panthomg/Pico---The-Universal-Hands-Free-Voice-AI-Assistant/software.md

-> To enhance the software quality and time spent on development, AI would be used in developing the software end.
+> To enhance the software quality and time spent on development, AI would be used appropriately and responsibly in developing the software end.

 ---